Dragonstb/ScribeVTTRPG/Docs/Architecture/12_glossary.md

  handouts and/or move tokens.
 The GM may withdraw these rights as she/he likes it (and regrant, rewithdraw, reregrant, ...).

-**http session:** The http session that relates consecutive http requests to a sibgle person.
-To be differentiated from the *session*, which is a bunch pf people having found together and playing their game.
+**http session:** The http session that relates consecutive http requests to a single person.
+To be differentiated from the *session*, which is a bunch of people having found together and playing their game.

 **participant:** Groups all kind of participants in a *session* together.
 Thus, a *gm*, a *player*, or a *spectator*.